 The repository and interface

 Once an item has been transcribed, the user can nominate it to be published to the repository.
-As we are working with Indigenous language materials, we want to include permission from a relevant language authority and that is required before the item can be published.
+As we are working with Indigenous language materials, permission from a relevant language authority is required before the item can be published.
 We also require permission from the copyright holder or equivalent.
 Both of these are provided on forms which accompany items in the repository.
+If it is not appropriate for an item to move to the repository with either restricted or open access, the transcription should be downloaded and the item deleted from the workspace.

 Code, Licensing, Principles

-All code will be released with the GPLv3 license and it will be available from the CoEDL GitHub organisation.
+All code is released with the GPLv3 license and is available from the CoEDL GitHub organisation.

 As much as possible existing tools and services will be integrated with development focused on providing a coherent user experience around those services.
 As much as possible tools and processes will be modular and containerised in order to support reproducibility in deployment and ease of use by others.